How To Reduce Noise Through A Door

 For domestic doors we can now offer our own Acoustic Doorseal Kits to enable an easy upgrade to improve the sound insulation to well over 30dB.
 See these kits here

-Normal doorframe showing our self-adhesive batwing type acoustic seal fitted into the corner between the fram and door stop
+Normal doorframe with our self-adhesive batwing acoustic seal fitted

 These comprise a full set of self-adhesive acoustic seals for the sides and top of the doorframe to seal the edges of the door when closed.

-Floor mounted section of threshold seal showing the rubber sealing strip that seals against the bottom edge of a door to stop noise leakage
+Floor mounted section of threshold seal with rubber sealing strip insert

 Also included is a two part threshold seal to stop noise leaking beneath the door as shown.